Chromatic activity window of periodic fast radio bursts: FRB 20121102A and FRB 20180916B

 \abstract {Two fast radio bursts, FRB~20121102A and FRB~20180916B, show periodic activity with cycles of \num{159.3} and \num{16.33}~days, respectively.
-These cycles consist of active and inactive windows, with peak activity centered within the active phase.
-For FRB~20180916B, studies have reported a frequency-dependent---or ``chromatic''---behaviour, where the activity window starts earlier and becomes narrower at higher frequencies.
-The activity across frequencies is typically modeled with a power law.
+These cycles consist of active and inactive windows, with the peak activity centred within the active phase.
+For FRB~20180916B, studies reported a frequency-dependent or chromatic behaviour, for which the activity window starts earlier and becomes narrower at higher frequencies.
+The activity across frequencies is typically modelled with a power law.

-} {In this work, we develop a simple model that combines the phase and frequency dependence of the activity windows of FRB~20121102A and FRB~20180916B.
-Our goal is to perform a chromaticity study for FRB~20121102A, incorporating model improvements to account for the cyclic nature of its activity window, and to compare the chromatic behaviour between both periodic FRBs.
+} {We developed a simple model that combines the phase and frequency dependence of the activity windows of FRB~20121102A and FRB~20180916B.
+Our goal was to perform a chromaticity study for FRB~20121102A that incorporates model improvements to account for the cyclic nature of its activity window and to compare the chromatic behaviour of the two periodic FRBs.

-} {We standardise the detections from the 425 observing epochs for FRB~20121102A and the 214 epochs for FRB~20180916B to account for differences in radio telescope sensitivity.
-To the normalised detection rate phase distribution, we fit a von Mises distribution and extract the peak activity phase and activity width.
-These quantities, as a function of frequency, are then modelled as power-laws to construct the chromatic model. } {For both sources, the activity window starts earlier at higher frequencies.
-However, FRB~20121102A shows an activity window broadening at higher frequencies, while FRB~20180916B broadens at lower frequencies.
-FRB~20121102A appears to remain active during at least 80\% of the cycle at C-band. } {The observed chromatic behaviour of FRB~20180916B is consistent with previous findings.
-For FRB~20121102A, a chromaticity in its activity window is also seen; however, the source appears to be active for longer at higher frequencies, opposite to the behaviour of FRB~20180916B. }
+} {We standardised the detections from the 425 observing epochs for FRB~20121102A and the 214 epochs for FRB~20180916B to account for differences in the radio telescope sensitivity.
+To the normalised detection-rate phase distribution, we fitted a von Mises distribution and extracted the peak activity phase and activity width.
+These quantities as a function of frequency were then modelled as power laws to construct the chromatic model. } {The activity window starts earlier at higher frequencies for the two sources.
+The activity window of FRB~20121102A broadens at higher frequencies, however, and that of FRB~20180916B broadens at lower frequencies.
+Interestingly, it appears to remain active during at least 80\% of the cycle at C band. } {The observed chromatic behaviour of FRB~20180916B is consistent with previous findings.
+For FRB~20121102A, a chromaticity in its activity window is also seen, but the source appears to be active for longer at higher frequencies, which is different from the behaviour of FRB~20180916B. }

 \keywords{radio transients -- fast radio bursts -- activity }